 Almost every day I hear a leader describe their unhappiness about a team member’s performance or behaviour.

-But when I ask the leader how candid they’ve been with their team member about this, the leader often says something like, “Well, I haven’t actually had a chance to talk with them about it yet.”
+But when I ask the leader how candid they’ve been with their team member about it, the leader so often says, “Well, I haven’t actually had a chance to talk with them about it yet.”

-I respond by saying, “Given your dissatisfaction with your team member’s performance or behaviour, what’s stopped you from making the candid conversation a priority?”
+When I ask, “Given your dissatisfaction with your team member, what’s stopped you from making having a candid conversation a priority?“

 In my mind, putting off speaking with your team member about their performance or behaviour is simply not good enough—it’s certainly not what great leaders do.

 Why Is Avoiding Giving Team Members Candid Feedback So Prevalent?